 However, the average time for an online student to complete an associate’s degree program is around 15-24 months.
 As for a bachelor’s degree, the average completion time is around 36-48 months.
 While it’s great to get a degree from an online program faster than you could at a traditional college, both options have pros and cons.

 What to Expect From Accelerated Degree Programs

 If you want to complete an associate’s or trade school degree or bachelor’s degree program at a faster pace, there are two primary options available.
 Some online schools offer programs that allow you to set your own pace with your coursework.
 While each online course comes with different requirements, it’s common for the Online School Faster to enable students to enter two courses simultaneously.

 The projects, assignments, and exams are typically provided to students at the beginning of a 12-week period, which allows the student to dictate the pace of their education.
 You can complete a bachelor’s degree anywhere from 9-20 months at certain online schools.
-Remember that degrees are usually restricted to specific subjects.
-So your options may be limited compared to those offered at a traditional college or university.
+Remember that degrees are in specific subjects.
+So your options may be less than those at a traditional college or university.

 Specialized Education That Fits Your Life

 You can also sign up for an associate’s or bachelor’s degree program to complete in less than the usual two-year or four-year timeline.
 While you won’t be able to complete the degree at your own pace, the program will be automatically accelerated.
 For example, you may obtain an associate of arts degree in just 12 months as opposed to the standard 24-month timeline.